AdobeDocs/commerce-operations.en/help/installation/prerequisites/file-system/configure-permissions.md

 Typically, the username and the group name are both `www-data`.

-### Step 3: Put the file system owner in the web server's group
+### Put the file system owner in the web server group

 To put the file system owner in the web server's primary group (assuming the typical Apache group name for CentOS and Ubuntu), enter the following command as a user with `root` privileges: